DavidKinder/Level9/README.md

 Download and install Visual Studio 2019 Community edition from https://visualstudio.microsoft.com/.
 In the installer, under "Workloads", make sure that "Desktop development with C++" is selected.

+To be able to build the CHM help file, download and install Microsoft's [HTML Help Workshop](https://web.archive.org/web/20200810052030/https://www.microsoft.com/en-us/download/confirmation.aspx?id=21138).
+Note that this is a link to the version on the Internet Archive as the link to this on Microsoft's site does not work at the moment.

 Install git.
 I use the version of git that is part of Cygwin, a Linux-like environment for Windows, but Git for Windows can be used from a Windows command prompt.

 Open the environment that you are using git from (e.g. Cygwin), and switch to the root directory that the build environment will be created under.
 Clone this repository with git: